aditya-23140/AnimalPR/README.md

-# Sporty India
+# PawGle

-Sporty India is a community-driven platform designed for athletes from all over India.
-It connects athletes with recruiters, coaches, teachers, and professionals, creating a vibrant ecosystem for sporting talent.
+Pawgle is an innovative AI-powered platform designed to help users instantly recognize animals from images.
+Whether it's a pet, a wild animal, or an unknown species, Pawgle provides detailed information, including the animal’s name, breed, species classification, habitat, and key characteristics.

 ## Table of Contents